Japan to watch WHO probe of director's alleged racism, abuse

 “Political and bureaucratic problems have undermined the WHO’s ability to effectively address major global health challenges, such as COVID-19,” Huang said in an email.

-McGuirk reported from Canberra, Australia.
-Associated Press writers Jamey Keaten in Geneva and Maria Cheng in Toronto contributed to this report.
+McGuirk reported from Canberra, Australia and Keaten reported from Geneva.
+AP Medical Writer Maria Cheng in Toronto contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.